Difference Between Strong AI and Weak AI: A Comparison Guide

 You don’t have to look far to find examples of weak AI – they are everywhere in modern technology.
 Here are a few common examples of weak (narrow) AI systems:

-• Virtual Assistants: Voice-activated assistants like Siri, Alexa, or Google Assistant are classic weak AI examples.
+- Virtual Assistants: Voice-activated assistants like Siri, Alexa, and Google Assistant are classic examples of weak AI.

 It’s worth noting that calling these systems “weak” isn’t a knock on their capabilities.
 The term simply means their intelligence is narrowly focused.
 A weak AI can outperform humans in its specialty, but it cannot go beyond that domain.